What Kind of Cancer Does Zantac Cause?

 –Gene Riddle, managing partner at Riddle & Brantley

-If you or a loved one has been diagnosed with cancer after taking Zantac or generic ranitidine, please call 1-800-525-7111 or fill out the quick form below for a FREE, no-obligation consultation with a Zantac lawsuit attorney at Riddle & Brantley.
+If you or a loved one has been diagnosed with cancer after taking Zantac or generic ranitidine, please call 1-800-525-7111 or fill out the quick form below for a FREE, no-obligation consultation with a Zantac attorney at Riddle & Brantley.

 If you decide to hire us, we will work tirelessly on your case and answer any questions you have.
 We care about our clients and their families.
 We want to take the stress off your shoulders so you can get back to your life.